Efficient and Universal Watermarking for LLM-Generated Code Detection: Related Work

 \subsection{Passive Detection}

 The passive approaches involve building binary classifiers to distinguish AI-generated or human-written content.
-Currently, there is little work specifically focusing on AI-generated code, instead, they aim to detect any AI-generated content regardless of text or code. \citet{detect-gpt} demonstrate that AI-generated text tends to occupy the negative curvature region of LLM log probability functions, proposing DetectGPT as a detection tool. \citet{bao2024fast} introduce a conditional probability curvature to highlight discrepancies between AI and human text, presenting Fast-DetectGPT that improves the efficiency of DetectGPT. \citet{hu2023radar} report that AI detectors lack robustness against LLM-based paraphrasing and propose RADAR, an adversarial learning-based detection framework. \citet{gptzero} attempts to uncover the shortcomings of LLMs and propose a practical web application to detect AI-generated content.
+Currently, there is little work specifically focusing on AI-generated code, instead, they aim to detect any AI-generated content, regardless of text or code. \citet{detect-gpt} show that AI-generated text tends to occupy the negative curvature region of LLM log probability functions, proposing DetectGPT as a detection tool. \citet{bao2024fast} introduce a conditional probability curvature to highlight discrepancies between AI and human text, presenting Fast-DetectGPT that improves the efficiency of DetectGPT. \citet{hu2023radar} report that AI detectors lack robustness against LLM-based paraphrasing and propose RADAR, an adversarial learning-based detection framework. \citet{gptzero} attempts to uncover the shortcomings of LLMs and propose a practical web application to detect AI-generated content.

-While these passive approaches are effective at detecting AI-generated text, \citet{evaluating-aigc} report that existing detectors cannot generalize to code unless extensive additional fine-tuning is performed.
+While these passive detectors are effective at detecting AI-generated text, \citet{evaluating-aigc} report that existing approaches cannot generalize to code unless extensive additional fine-tuning is performed.
 Additionally, similar to other domains like image forgery detection~\citep{imageforensics}, passive detectors are considered less generalizable than watermarking approaches, in which the embedded patterns are more stable than general features.